-Order today and your coffee will be roasted on Monday and delivered to you on Tuesday *
+Order today and your coffee will be roasted Tue 2 May for delivery on Wednesday 3 May *

 Coffee was hardly known in Europe before the seventeenth century.
 European travellers, who visited Middle Eastern countries at this time, probably visited the coffee houses, where business would be transacted, or saw street coffee pedlars carrying coffee for sale in copper pots.